 Our planet is in peril.
-Recent years have witnessed record-breaking heat waves, ravaging wildfires, "thousand year" floods and on-going droughts across all continents that have claimed thousands of lives, misplaced hundreds of thousands more and caused hundreds of billions of dollars in damage.
-The scientific community is unanimous - these weather events have all been supercharged by the impacts of climate change with human activity and our use of fossil fuels as the main driver.
+Recent years have seen record-breaking heat waves, ravaging wildfires, devastating floods and on-going droughts across every continent that have claimed thousands of lives, misplaced hundreds of thousands more and caused hundreds of billions of dollars in damage.
+The scientific community is unanimous; these weather events have been made increasingly likely by the impacts of climate change, with human activity and our use of fossil fuels as the main driver.

-We've seen the impacts in virtually all aspects of our day-to-day lives.
-And no, our sport, which relies on a clean and healthy environment, hasn't been spared.
+We've seen the impacts in virtually every aspects of our day-to-day lives.
+And no, athletics, which relies on a clean and healthy environment, hasn't been spared.

 Rising temperatures are impacting how and where we can exercise and train safely and when and where our events can take place.
 Extreme weather has damaged or destroyed venues.
 Poor air quality and smoke from wildfires has forced the cancellation of hundreds of events.
 From youth and community events to collegiate competitions and mass participation races, millions of athletes have already confronted some climate disruptions, and these will only magnify with time.

-At World Athletics, we are committed to be part of the solution.
+At World Athletics, we are committed to being part of the solution.
 At an increasing number of athletics events, you'll notice several initiatives that we, together with event organisers and local organising committees, are putting in place that will help reduce our events' impact on the environment, while improving its social impact.
-You can learn more about those in the guide, too.
+You can learn more about those in the guide and in the sustainability section of the World Athletics website, too.

 Sustainability at World Athletics